-Figure \ref{fig:ate_ptbxl} presents both associational and causal attributions for the ECG classification task.
-The literature extensively covers this task, allowing us to draw conclusions on the channel level.
-Both attribution maps appropriately highlight positive effects for the QRS complex in leads II, III, and aVF, which have been linked to pathological longer and deeper Q-waves \cite{thygesen2018fourth}.
-In the associational attribution map, a negative significant effect is observed in the T-wave for lead III, while the causal attribution indicates a positive significant effect.
-Literature works align in this case rather with the causal attribution in the sense that high T-waves exhibit a positive pattern \cite{dressler1947high}.
-Similarly, literature results suggest a positive effect for the P-wave in leads I, II, and III \cite{grossman1969serial}, which are recognized as significant and positive effects from causal attributions, while associational attributions only show significant positive effects in II and a negative effect in III.
+Fig.~\ref{fig:ate_ptbxl} shows associational and causal attributions for the ECG classification task.
+Both maps highlight positive effects of the QRS complex in leads II, III, and aVF, consistent with pathological Q-waves \cite{thygesen2018fourth}.
+Associational attributions show a negative significant effect on the T-wave in lead III, whereas causal attributions show a positive effect, aligning better with literature that associates high T-waves with positive outcomes \cite{dressler1947high}.
+Similarly, causal attributions recognize positive effects for the P-wave in leads I, II, and III \cite{grossman1969serial}, while associational attributions show positive effects only in lead II and a negative effect in lead III.